 Carbon sequestration in soils is a negative emission technology that can contribute to mitigate climate change.
 However, for European soils, a comprehensive assessment is missing on how much soil organic carbon (SOC) can be sequestered with different management options using also national data on agricultural management.

-The aim of CarboSeq is thus to estimate the feasible SOC sequestration potential considering technical and economic constraints.
-The project will align with the current FAO activity for a global SOC-sequestration potential map (GSOCseq).
+The aim of CarboSeq is thus to estimate the feasible SOC sequestration potential considering biophysical, technical and economic constraints (Fig. 1).
+The project is aligned with the current FAO activity for a “global SOC-sequestration potential map” (GSOCseq).

-The final product of CarboSeq is the assessment of the European SOC-sequestration potential summarised in an interactive map for Europe.
-In this map end-users (e.g., stakeholders, or policy makers) can select a set of SOC-sequestration measures along with different target areas, and receive (i) a map that illustrates the amount of additional SOC that could be sequestered by these measures and also (ii) information on potential positive / negative economic / environmental side effects of implementing these measures.
+The final product of CarboSeq is the assessment of the European C sequestration potential of agricultural soils summarised in an interactive map for Europe.
+In this map end-users (e.g., stakeholders, or policy makers) can select a set of measures potentially leading to C sequestration in soils along different target areas, and receive (i) a map that illustrates the amount of additional SOC accrual triggered by these measures as well as (ii) information on potential positive / negative economic / environmental side effects of implementing these measures.

-These SOC-sequestration potential maps and data for different management options will guide policy makers regional specific to the most efficient agricultural management options to sequester SOC for climate mitigation.
+These maps showing the C sequestration potential in soils and the data for different management options will guide policy makers regionally specific to the most efficient agricultural management options to enhance SOC accrual to mitigate climate change effects and potentially leading to C sequestration in soils.

 WP Leader: Axel Don (Thünen)